 However, after months of research, answering some questions and raising others – I think it is safe to say that even if Category Management runs out of steam there are still imperative lessons that can be taken from this initiative and applied to our everyday Business Development Acquisition Lifecycle.

 Thank you for following my series on Category Management.
 I hope you have found some of it useful.
-I look forward to exploring new topics with you in 2017!
+If you have any questions please comment below!